Saint George (Donatello): Relief

-There is a stone relief under the figure, that is displaying a woman observing St George slaying the dragon in the middle.
-There is a cave on the left, colonnade on the right and the relief also has a background with trees.
-The closest objects are carved in relatively high relief, whereas the cave, the colonnade and the background trees are carved in low relief.
-This technique is called stiacciato.
+Under the statue is a stone relief in which Donatello first used a method known as rilievo schiacciato, a form involving very shallow cuts into the surface.
+The scene depicts St. George slaying the dragon in the middle, a cave on the left, a colonnade on the right, and a background consisting of swaying trees and rolling hills.
+The closest objects are carved in relatively high relief, whereas the cave, the colonnade and the background trees and hills are carved in low relief.
+With the use of this relief method, weathering over time has created some difficulty in making out subtle carvings.
+Scholars believe that the military equipment found in the relief is copied from that of the physical statue, meaning that the relief was most likely created one to two years after.